 Dr. Lam was raised in Dallas and finished his secondary education at Cistercian Preparatory School, where he graduated as Valedictorian.
 He completed his undergraduate studies at Princeton University graduating with a Cum Laude distinction, and his medical school at Baylor College of Medicine, where he received the distinction from his peers of the Bobby R. Alford Award for outstanding achievement in head-and-neck surgery.
 He then trained for six years at Columbia University specializing in head-and-neck surgery.
 After completion of his residency, he pursued a competitive post-graduate fellowship in facial plastic and reconstructive surgery in New York.
 He has also spent considerable time abroad studying under prominent Japanese and Korean surgeons to perfect his knowledge of the Asian face after his cosmetic surgery fellowship.
-His principal training has catered to the Caucasian face, which his first textbook, Comprehensive Facial Rejuvenation: A Practical and Systematic Guide to Surgical Management of the Aging Face (Lippincott, Williams, and Wilkins, Philadelphia, PA, 2003/ ISBN: 0-7817-5093-8), addresses.
+His principal training has catered to the occidental face, which his first textbook, Comprehensive Facial Rejuvenation: A Practical and Systematic Guide to Surgical Management of the Aging Face (Lippincott, Williams, and Wilkins, Philadelphia, PA, 2003/ ISBN: 0-7817-5093-8), addresses.
 Dr. Lam has spent almost twelve years of specialty training after college and is a dedicated specialist of the face.
-He is double board certified by the American Board of Facial Plastic & Reconstructive Surgery, the American Board of Otolaryngology serving the specialty of Head & Neck Surgery, and the American Board of Hair Restoration Surgery.
-He is also a fellow member of the American Academy of Facial Plastic & Reconstructive Surgery, a fellow member of the International Society of Hair Restoration Surgery, and a fellow member of the American College of Surgeons.
+He is double board certified by the American Board of Facial Plastic & Reconstructive Surgery, the American Board of Head & Neck Surgery, and the American Board of Hair Restoration Surgery.
+He is also a fellow member of the American Academy of Facial Plastic & Reconstructive Surgery, a fellow member of the International Society of Hair Restoration Surgery, and a fellow member of the American College of Surgeons